cinko95/rockpaperscissors/README.md

 3. The game will determine the winner based on the rules.
 4. The score will be updated, and the choices will be displayed.
 5. The game ends after a limited number of rounds.

+## Testing

+The game has undergone extensive testing to ensure its functionality and usability.
+Various test cases were created to check the following:

+-   The game correctly determines the winner according to the rules.
+-   The score is updated accurately after each round.

+## Responsiveness

+The game's user interface is designed to be responsive and adapt to different screen sizes.
+It has been tested on various devices, including desktops, laptops, tablets, and mobile phones, to ensure that it provides an optimal user experience on all platforms.

 ## Technologies Used